kevindias/django-quotidian/README.txt

 5. Add 'quotidian.context_processors.random_public_quote' to your project's
    TEMPLATE_CONTEXT_PROCESSORS setting.

-Your template context will now include a variable named "a-quote" with the following attributes:
+Your template context will now include a variable named "random_quote" with the following attributes:

 * id                - The quote's database primary key.